scottpudwill/myrepo/README.md

-The development of the first expressways, or controlled-access highways, in the United States in the mid-20th century provided fast and efficient travel routes for commuters and long-distance travelers alike.
+Stone bridges and culverts were constructed on some roads in the 18th century to facilitate river crossings and improve drainage, enhancing travel safety and reliability.